TheHive-Project/TheHiveDocs/admin/configuration.md

 	ldap {
 		# LDAP server name or address.
 Port can be specified (host:port).
 This parameter is required.
 		#serverName = "ldap.mydomain.local:389"

+    # If you have multiple ldap servers, use the multi-valued settings.
+    #serverNames = [ldap1.mydomain.local, ldap2.mydomain.local]

 		# Use SSL to connect to directory server
 		#useSSL = true